GIANTCRAB/gitlabby-dockerish-laravel/en/continuous-deployment/methods.md

 ## Methods

-oth methods require the configuration of secrets variables from the repository settings panel.
+Both methods require the configuration of secrets variables from the repository settings panel.
 So let's configure this first:

 #### Create and authorize a private key